-Advantage acquired 11 additional sections of Doig/Montney rights in the Progress area proximal to our existing land holdings in the first quarter of 2018.
+During the first six months of 2018, Advantage acquired 11 additional sections of Doig/Montney rights proximal to our existing land holdings.
 We now hold a total of 200 net sections (128,000 net acres) of Doig/Montney rights with 110 of those net sections outside of Glacier in the Valhalla/Progress/Wembley areas that have potential for liquids-rich and multi-layer development.